Creating a Workbook

 For more information about sharing workbooks, see Accessing and Sharing Workbooks and Datasets.

-9. (Optional) To change the order in which the workbook visualizations are displayed, drag the workbook tab to a new position.
+9. (Optional) To change the order of your workbook visualizations, drag the workbook tab to a new spot.

 To create a new workbook visualization within an existing workbook:

-1. From the Analytics Home page on the Workbooks subtab, click the name of the workbook you want to add the visualization to.
+1. On the Analytics Home page under the Workbooks subtab, click the name of the workbook you want to add your visualization to.

 2. Click the Add icon Add icon.

-3. Select the visualization type you want to add to the workbook.
+3. Select the visualization type you want to add.

-By default, the visualization is based on the dataset currently selected in the Dataset Panel.
-If you want to base it on a different dataset, click Connect Dataset.
+By default, it's based on the dataset currently selected in the Dataset Panel.
+If you want to use a different dataset, click Connect Dataset.

 4. Edit the layout and format for the visualization.